oskar13/mini-tracker/README.md

  * A recent MariaDB (tested with 11.5.2) or MySQL database install.
  * Go >= 1.23

 Run `gen_secrets.sh` which will generate password files with openssl.
-Then edit start.sh with your MySQL credentials (make a non root user with access to a database).
+Then edit start.sh with your MySQL credentials with access to a database (make sure to create an empty database).
 Edit `db_password.txt` with the user's password. `db_root_password.txt` is only needed when using docker so this file can be ignored.
 Run `start.sh` to start the server with go run.
 Navigate to port 8080 and proceed with the installer (see bellow).

-## Web Installer
+## Web Install Process
-If no previous data in database is detected then the installer will be launched in website root.
+If no valid data is detected on startup, then the installer will be launched in website root (empty database has to exist or the installer will not run).
 When entering the installer, a token is needed to proceed.
 You can find it in `installer_token.txt` in project root directory after running `gen_secrets.sh`.
-After successfully validating the token, you can create admin user account, set site name and finish the install.
+After successfully validating the token, you can create the admin user account and finish the install.

-### MySQL Workbench project
-With this repository also comes a MySQL Workbench project with ERD diagram with embedded data to test out site functionality.

 ## Goals
 - Make it easy to share torrent files between small number of people